skorch-dev/skorch/docs/user/FAQ.rst

     net = skorch.NeuralNetClassifier(module).fit(X, y)
     print(loss_scoring(net, X, y))

-The second example shows how to sub-class :class:`skorch.NeuralNetClassifier` to implement a ``score`` method.
+The second example shows how to sub-class :class:`skorch.classifier.NeuralNetClassifier` to implement a ``score`` method.
 In this example, the ``score`` method returns the **negative** of the loss value, because we want :class:`sklearn.model_selection.GridSearchCV` to return the run with **least**